 Don’t save your fresh scents for a rainy day

 Citrus-based fragrances go off first, because they contain a high percentage of citrus oils, which are highly sensitive.
-These fresh notes are also tend to evaporate faster than their floral and Oriental counterparts.
+These fresh notes also tend to evaporate faster than their floral and Oriental counterparts.
 So don’t store these for “one day” – rather use them now, and give your more resilient woody and floral scents a break.